Thanks to the legends at:

 - Partners – is the right mix of technology & delivery partners available locally?

-- Marketing – who are our target market and how can we localise our message?
+- Marketing – who is our target market and how can we localize our message?

-Following on from their success in the United Kingdom and with increasing traction in north Europe, the wider European marketplace may well be where BigCommerce plans its next expansion.
-They are “super deliberate” in everything they do, ensuring that they have an established customer base that is supported by the right partners, before opening an office in any location.
+Following on from its success in the United Kingdom and with increasing traction in northern Europe, the wider European marketplace may well be where BigCommerce plans its next expansion.
+BigCommerce is “super deliberate” in everything it does, ensuring that it retains its established customer base supported by the right partners before opening an office in any location.

 There is no doubt that the IPO has increased the company’s profile in the software marketplace.
-With increased global awareness of their brand and their free product trial period, more potential customers will now be able to try before they buy which is certainly an innovative USP for this industry.
-It is also a very powerful organic market research tool that can be utilised to identify where market demand sits at any given point in time.
+With increased global awareness of the brand and its free product trial period, more potential customers will now be able to try before they buy which is certainly an innovative USP for this industry.
+It is also a very powerful organic market research tool that can be utilized to identify where market demand sits at any given point in time.

 Trends to follow

-Dan predicts continued growth for B2B commerce, particularly for Millennials; headless solutions that can provide connective retail experiences by using voice commerce (Imagine ordering a new filter for your machine via the product hardware itself!); social influence & transaction software that is seamless and lower in cost; and smart brands that emphasize real time customer support at the front end.
+Dan predicts continued growth for B2B commerce, particularly for: millennials, headless solutions that can provide connective retail experiences by using voice commerce (Imagine ordering a new filter for your machine via the product hardware itself!), social influence & transaction software that is seamless and lower in cost, and “smart” brands that emphasie real-time customer support at the front end.

 Overdose x BigCommerce

-BigCommerce is the latest platform addition to the Overdose technology suite, and seeing positive traction in the platform adoption across all regions.
-Adopted in 2018, Overdose has already earned Elite Partner status, with multiple complex enterprise builds already launched.
-We have leveraged our existing broad capabilities across the Commerce product lifecycle, and invested in a dedicated development team for BigCommerce.
+BigCommerce is the latest platform addition to the Overdose technology suite and seeing positive traction in the platform adoption across all regions.
+Adopted in 2018, Overdose has already earned Elite Partner status, with multiple complex enterprises builds already launched.
+We have leveraged our existing broad capabilities across the commerce product lifecycle and invested in a dedicated development team for BigCommerce.
 We are actively looking to maintain our early-mover advantage in this space as BigCommerce quickly becomes a key global player.